microsoft/responsible-ai-toolbox-mitigations/docs/dataprocessing/intro.rst

 an abstract encoding class (:ref:`DataEncoding<DataEncoding>`), which has concrete child classes that implement different encoding approaches (:ref:`EncoderOHE<EncoderOHE>` and :ref:`EncoderOrdinal<EncoderOrdinal>`).

+**Highlights include:**

+    * A simple interface for mitigation steps that follows the ``.fit()`` and ``.transform()`` convention.
+    * transformer classes that can be combined together in end-to-end mitigation pipelines.
+    * Function calls adapted for responsible AI by extending existing calls either with target features or cohorts.
+    * Predetermined parameter values, eliminating the need to know or to configure all available parameters.
+    * Unique solutions for tabular data.
+    * Automation of various mitigation steps, with some transformer classes acting as a wrapper to others in the library.
+    * Customization options, helpful for the more experienced AI practitioner.

 API
 ---